contour-terminal/contour/docs/configuration/profiles.md

 ```

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `vi_mode_highlight_timeout`
-`vi_mode_highlight_timeout`: option in the configuration determines the duration in milliseconds for which the yank highlight is shown in vi mode.
+option in the configuration determines the duration in milliseconds for which the yank highlight is shown in vi mode.
 After yanking (copying) text in vi mode, the yanked text is typically highlighted momentarily to provide visual feedback.
 This configuration option allows you to specify the duration of this highlight.
 ``` yaml
 profiles:
   profile_name: